 Luis Gil's goal sends Spokane into third round of U.S. Open Cup

 Apr.
-3—Might as well call Spokane Velocity FC the heartbreak kids — as two late winners in consecutive Lamar Hunt U.S. Open Cup games see them advance to the third round.
+4—Might as well call Spokane Velocity FC heartbreakers — as two late winners in consecutive Lamar Hunt U.S. Open Cup games have seen them advance to the third round.

-Two weeks ago, it was a 96th-minute winner and this time around, Luis Gil was the one on the receiving end of a saved shot that was rocketed in before falling to his feet just outside of the six-yard box.
+Two weeks ago, it was a 96th-minute winner.
+On Wednesday night, Luis Gil was the one on the receiving end of a saved shot that was rocketed in before falling to his feet just outside of the 6-yard box.

-He pulled it to the goalie's left for an 85th-minute goal that gave Velocity FC a 1-0 victory over the Los Angeles Force on Wednesday at ONE Spokane Stadium.
+He pulled it to the goalie's left for an 85th-minute goal that gave Velocity FC a 1-0 victory over the Los Angeles Force at ONE Spokane Stadium.

 The goal was his second Cup goal in his career and first since a 2012 strike with Real Salt Lake.

-"It was coming sooner or later," Gil said, referencing the pressure Spokane had applied to LA for 90 minutes.
+"It was coming sooner or later," Gil said, referencing the pressure Spokane had applied to the Force for 90 minutes.

-Gil was in the right place at the right time, but it was a strong run from midfielder Pierre Reedy who shrugged off a few challenges as he lofted a ball toward Kimarni Smith.
+Gil was in the right place at the right time, but it was set up by a strong run from midfielder Pierre Reedy, who shrugged off a few challenges as he lofted a ball toward Kimarni Smith.

-The pass didn't quite reach its intended target, but the clearance found the boots of Andre Lewis at the 18-yard box who sent a bouncing shot toward goal.
+The pass didn't quite reach its intended target, but the clearance found the feet of Andre Lewis at the 18-yard box, who sent a bouncing shot toward goal.

 The deflected shot was Gil's to put away.